 7 Common Air Conditioning Problems

-As we have talked about in previous blogs, nothing is worse than a broken air conditioning unit in the intense heat of summer.
-As your local electrician for Colorado Springs, we advise you, before the temperatures start rising, to make sure your air conditioning unit and system is functioning well.
-If your air conditioning isn’t running well, cooling your home, or is making odd noises, it may be time to contact your local electrician.
+Few things are worse than a broken air conditioning unit in the intense heat of summer.
+As your local electrician in Colorado Springs, we advise you to make sure your air conditioning system is functioning well before the temperatures start rising.
+If your air conditioning is having problems, isn’t cooling your home, or is making odd noises, it may be time to contact your local electrician.
 Here are common problems that homeowners have with their air conditioning.

 Faulty Wiring

-Bad wiring can occur in your AC unit and is hazard to your home and family’s safety.
-Not only is bad wiring a fire hazard, but it can cause your air conditioning to run inefficiently or not run at all, due to the unit not getting enough power or tripping the circuit breaker.
+An AC unit with bad wiring is a hazard to your home and family’s safety.
+Wiring problems can cause your air conditioning to run inefficiently or not at all because the unit is not getting enough power or it’s tripping the circuit breaker.
+Bad wiring is also a fire hazard.

 Low Refrigerant